dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 ## Restore library files

-Restoration of library files in Visual Studio requires a valid *libman.json* file in the project root.
-The files are placed in the project at the location specified for each library.
+To restore library files from within Visual Studio, there must be a valid *libman.json* file in the project root.
+The restored files are placed in the project at the location specified for each library.
 Library files can be restored in an ASP.NET Core project in two ways:

 1. [Restore files manually](#restore-files-manually)
 1. [Restore files during build](#restore-files-during-build)